Get ready for my Walking Taco Casserole, a true culinary delight that’s easy to make and a long-time family favorite.

 - Additional optional toppings – sour cream, more cheese, pico de gallo, sliced jalapenos (pickled or fresh), more salsa, sliced black olives, drained and rinsed black beans, fresh or frozen corn, refried beans, taco sauce, guacamole, chopped scallions, etc.

-You can also substitute your favorite corn chips or tortilla chips for the Fritos and as I’ve said above, add as much or as little of the optional toppings as you like.
+You can also substitute your favorite corn or tortilla chips for the Fritos, and as I’ve said above, add as much or as little of optional toppings such as sour cream, sliced black olives, or pico de gallo.
+The list is never-ending.

 Because Walking Taco Casserole has veggies, I usually serve it by itself and call it a day.
 However, if you have company or want to add some variety, my Mexican Chopped Salad with Honey Lime Dressing and Jalapeno Cornbread would pair nicely.

-Before you are ready to serve it, add the cheese and Fritos and bake and garnish as directed.
+Before you are ready to serve it, add the cheese and Fritos, bake, and garnish as directed with the lettuce, tomatoes, and other toppings.

 This casserole is best served and eaten right after it is made.
 Because it’s topped with fresh lettuce and tomatoes, it does not heat up well after being refrigerated.
-Even if you remove the lettuce and tomatoes first, the Fritos won’t have any crunch.
+Even if you remove the lettuce and tomatoes first and store it in an airtight container, the Fritos won’t have any crunch.

 If you don’t think you will eat all of it, the best thing is to divide it up and only cook what you think you will eat and freeze just the meat mixture to eat later.
 Allow the frozen meat mixture to thaw overnight in the refrigerator, and then follow the directions to add the cheese and Fritos and bake as directed.